-We hope a lot of people never even notice a lot of our work.
+We hope most people never even notice a lot of our work.

 That might, at first, seem a strange position to take, but we believe good design is seamless — almost invisible.